Emergency home repairs you should never ignore.

 • You suspect there's a leak.

-• The toilet is clogging frequently and water drains slowly.
+• The toilet is clogged frequently, and the water drains slowly.

 5. Gas leak.

-Here are a few signs it might be an emergency:
+Here are a few signs there might be an emergency with your gas line:

-• House smells like sulfur or rotten eggs
+• The house smells like sulfur or rotten eggs.

-• Unusual sounds, such as roaring or hissing
+• You hear unusual sounds, such as roaring or hissing noises.

 7. Furnace issues.